-My name is Viet Nguyen and I'm a 21 year old miniature figure painter.
+My name is Viet Nguyen and I'm a 24 year old miniature figure painter.
 I've been painting since I was 12 years old.
-Over the course of almost 10 years, I've painted thousands of figures and this website is an attempt to catalog my work.
+Over the course 10 years, I've painted thousands of figures and this website is an attempt to catalog my work.

-When I have 12 years old, on a trip to Belgium, my aunt game me a catalog for Warhammer models.
+When I was 12 years old, on a trip to Belgium, my aunt gave me a catalog for Warhammer models.
 At the time I had thought them just to be cool looking action figures but when she took me to a Gamesworkshop, I remember being amazed at how tiny all the figures were.
 I knew immediately that I wanted to make my life about this.

 However, I didn't walk out with any figures that day.
 My parent had objected to the investment of paints and of course the price of the actual models.
 They believed I would drop this hobby as quick as I forgot about my other toys.
 As soon as I returned to the States, I bought a set of cheap paint from the dollar store and a bag of green plastic army men.
 On my fourteenth birthday after painting hundreds of "Imperial Guardsmen," my aunt sent me a box of Empire Spearment and a set of Citadel paints.
 The rest is history.